An easy craft idea that’ll help you organize your jewelry! Make your own DIY Necklace Organizer with colorful knobs and a simple wooden board!

 I painted up my plain wooden board (you can find these at craft stores and I think I’ve seen them at Home Depot etc.) and then just drilled holes and screwed in my knobs.
 The hardest part was probably measuring out the spacing, ha!

 My hubby trimmed them up for me with his dremel, but please be careful!
-Of course, you can also just choose a super thick board (reclaimed wood anyone??).
+This tutorial on how to shorten a screw that is too long may also be helpful.

 We opted to use screws to secure it into the studs in our bedroom wall, which is working great.
 I wanted it to sit flush to the wall so I didn’t bump it crooked each time I pulled a necklace off.
 Maybe I should fill and paint those screws though…